 Reducing your New Jersey workforce just became more expensive.
 On January 21, 2020, Governor Phil Murphy signed into law Senate Bill 3170.
 Once effective, the law will radically expand employers’ advance notice and severance pay obligations under the Millville Dallas Airmotive Plant Job Loss Notification Act (NJ WARN), making the New Jersey statute the most burdensome and costly reduction-in-force law in the country.

-The law was originally to be effective on July 19, 2020, but the effective date was later amended to be 90 days after the termination of Governor Murphy's March 9, 2020 Executive Order declaring a public health emergency in relation to COVID-19 (Executive Order 103).
-As of this writing (July 27, 2020), the Executive Order has been extended multiple times and remains in effect.
-For updated information on the effective date of these changes to New Jersey WARN, please refer to New Jersey WARN Act COVID-19 Amendment: Pending Radical Expansion of the Law Delayed, and Exception for Disasters and National Emergencies Clarified.
+The law was originally to be effective on July 19, 2020, but the effective date was later amended to be 90 days after the termination of Governor Murphy's March 9, 2020 executive order declaring emergencies in relation to COVID-19 (Executive Order 103).
+On June 4, 2021, the Executive Order was terminated in part, but also left in effect in part.
+For updated information on the effective date of these changes to New Jersey WARN, please refer to Radical Expansion of New Jersey WARN Act Nears.

 Once the law becomes effective, the following changes to NJ WARN will be in force: